Inklingo

 adjectiveA1general

-Use 'próxima' to refer to the next item in a series or sequence, such as time (next week) or events.
+Use 'próxima' when referring to the next occurrence in a sequence, such as time or events.

 Examples